 |Megafu Medical||Megafu Medical|

 |Ichor Blood Services||Ichor Blood Services|

 STEP 5: Departure from Canada

 On January 17, 2021, around 7:00 am, I boarded Air Canada, flight number AC025 to Shanghai from Toronto Pearson International Airport.

-My flight was Toronto to Vancouver, and then Shanghai.
-After we left Vancouver, we had about 2 hours of technical stop in Seoul for crew change and refuel.
+My flight was from Toronto to Vancouver and then Shanghai.
+After we left Vancouver, we had about 2 hours of technical stops in Seoul for crew change and refueling.
 We didn’t need to disembark because it didn’t count as a transit.

 Advice: Try to be at the airport at least 4 hours before your flight.

 Quick Checklist of the Required Documents before your Flight: